Sri Lanka banks stop quoting rupee spot rate after cbank request

 Four other currency dealers confirmed the move and said there were no deals done in the market during the first two hours of the day.

-Though many banks stopped quoting spot prices in early trade on Monday, the state bank dollar sale at 132.90 provided direction to the market and some banks traded spot at that rate.
+Though many banks stopped quoting spot prices in the early trade on Monday, a state bank dollar sale at 132.90 provided direction to the market and some banks traded spot at that rate.

 Banks stopped quoting spot rates on Monday after the monetary authority had told the dealers not to trade above 133.00.